CSCfi/csc-user-guide/docs/support/tutorials/ml-llm.md

 ## Fine-tuning LLMs

-We have a [git repository with some example scripts for doing LLM fine-tuning on Puhti][2].
+We have a [git repository with some example scripts for doing LLM fine-tuning on Puhti or Mahti][2].
 The example uses the [Hugging Face (HF) libraries][3] and in particular the HF Trainer to train a given model (taken from the HF model repositories) with the IMDb movie review dataset.
 The task itself might not make much sense, it's just used to demonstrate the technical task of fine-tuning a model with a given dataset.

 The examples, by default, use the [EleutherAI/gpt-neo-1.3B][4] model, as it will fit into the memory of a single GPU in Puhti.
 Given that